rena-villalba/SOAR-EDR/README.md

 1. Threat Simulation & Detection

--Deploy an infected machine with a malicious executable designed to steal system passwords.
+- Deploy an infected machine with a malicious executable designed to steal system passwords.
--Monitor system events using LimaCharlie to detect suspicious activity.
+- Monitor system events using LimaCharlie to detect suspicious activity.
--Generate an alert when the malicious process is identified.
+- Generate an alert when the malicious process is identified.

 2. Automated Response via Tines

--Notification Phase:
+- Notification Phase:
 Send an alert notification via Slack and Email containing details of the detected event.

--User Decision Point:
+- User Decision Point:
 Prompt the user with event details, including the affected endpoint.
 Ask if the infected machine should be isolated.

--Isolation or Warning Response:
+- Isolation or Warning Response:
 If the user selects "Yes", LimaCharlie isolates the machine from the network, and a confirmation message is sent via Slack.
 If the user selects "No", a Slack message is sent, warning that the machine was not isolated and requires further investigation.